 Two Intermissions – Program is approximately 3 hours

 ONLINE ORDERS WILL BE HELD AT WILL CALL

 General Admission seating – doors open 45 minutes before concert.

 All kids and college students admitted free at door.

 Ticket information and COVID protocols

-Ms. Yang has been a soloist with ensembles including the Louisiana Philharmonic, Milwaukee Symphony, New Jersey Symphony, Baltimore Chamber Orchestra, Acadiana Symphony, Curtis Symphony, Galveston Symphony and Poland’s Capella Bydgostiensis.
-Solo and collaborative performances include recitals for Portland Piano International, Shriver Hall Concert Series (Baltimore), Union College Concert Series (Schenectady, NY), Dame Myra Hess Memorial Concerts (Chicago) and Caramoor Center for Music and the Arts (Katonah, NY).
+Ms. Yang has been a soloist with ensembles including the Louisiana Philharmonic, Milwaukee Symphony, New Jersey Symphony, Baltimore Chamber Orchestra, Acadiana Symphony, Curtis Symphony, Galveston Symphony, and Poland’s Capella Bydgostiensis.
+Solo and collaborative performances include recitals for Portland Piano International, Shriver Hall Concert Series (Baltimore), Capital Region Classical (Schenectady, NY), Dame Myra Hess Memorial Concerts (Chicago), and Caramoor Center for Music and the Arts (Katonah, NY).